The evidence for mass school-based deworming

 Parasitic worms are debilitating, widespread, and under-treated.
-School-based deworming is safe, cost-effective and scale-able.
-What is the evidence base for the work that the Deworm the World Initiative undertakes?
+School-based deworming is safe, cost-effective and scaleable.
+There is a robust evidence base for the work of the Deworm the World Initiative undertakes.

-- Bleakley’s study of a deworming campaign in the U.S. South in the 1910s estimated that an infected child would have been 20 percentage points less likely to be enrolled in school than a non-infected child, and was also 13 percentage points less likely to be literate.
+A long-term follow-up study linking aggregate infection data with individual socioeconomic data from the southern US in the 1910s found that a non-infected child was 20 percentage points more likely to be enrolled in school than an infected child, and was also 13 percentage points more likely to be literate.

-Miguel and Kremer’s experimental evaluation in Western Kenya found a 25% reduction in student absenteeism at treatment schools.
+Miguel and Kremer’s experimental evaluation in Western Kenya found that deworming treatment resulted in a 25% increase in attendance at treatment schools.

-Baird and colleagues’ long-run study based on the Western Kenya deworming finds that among females, deworming increased the rate of passing the national primary school exit exam by 9.5 percentage points on a base of 41%.
+In a long-term follow-up study in Kenya, evidence shows that among females, deworming increased the rate of passing the national primary school exit exam by 9.5 percentage points on a base of 41%.

 Nutrition and Cognition

-A randomized controlled trial in Uganda (Alderman and colleagues, 2006) finds that the provision of periodic anthelmintic treatment as a part of child health services resulted in an increase in weight gain of about 10% above expected weight gain when treatments were given twice a year, and an increase of 5% when the treatment was given annually.
+- A randomized controlled trial in Uganda finds that the provision of periodic anthelmintic treatment as a part of child health services resulted in an increase in weight gain of about 10% above expected weight gain when treatments were given twice a year, and an increase of 5% when the treatment was given annually.

-Is mass treatment justified?
-On cost-effectiveness grounds we believe that it clearly is, as the cost of treatment is cheaper than individual screening.
-The WHO states that the cost of screening is four to ten times that of the treatment itself.
-Because the drugs are very safe and has no side effects for the uninfected, the WHO does not recommend individual screening.
-The WHO instead recommends mass drug administration in areas where more than 20% of children are infected.
+- Is mass treatment justified?
+On cost-effectiveness grounds we believe that it clearly is, as the cost of screening is four to ten times that of the treatment itself.
+Everyone agrees that children infected with worms should be treated.
+Because the drugs are very effective in treating worms, and are safe even for the uninfected, the WHO recommends mass drug administration as the clinical standard of care in areas where more than 20% of children are infected.

-Deworming through schools, and preschools in some areas, provides the greatest opportunity to reach a high proportion of the at-risk population while minimizing costs through the use of existing government infrastructure.
+- Deworming through schools, and preschools in some areas, provides the greatest opportunity to reach a high proportion of the at-risk population while minimizing costs through the use of existing infrastructure.